nfrechette/acl/docs/rotation_and_vector_formats.md

 # Vector formats

-Note that in order to be able to use some of these formats, track data needs to be within a known range, typically normalized.
+Note that in order to be able to use some of these formats, track data needs to have [range reduction](range_reduction.md) applied at least at the clip level.

 ### Vector3 96